erezimm/Ampel-Weizmann/README.rst

 Ampel components from Weizmann group
 ===================================

-Contains as of August 2018:
+Contains as of Februrary 2023:

 T0
 --
 * InfantFilter

-T2
---
-* SNCosmo
+* WeizmannEllipticalFilter